Help news organizations build financial sustainability—because the public deserves access to quality journalism.

-Tristan oversees News Revenue Hub product and membership teams, and helps set company strategy.
+Tristan manages News Revenue Hub operations, helps set company strategy, and oversees departments including the product and membership teams.
 Previously, he served as Digital Director at Voice of San Diego and ran programs in digital media and user experience at University of California, San Diego.

 Daniel develops software, improves processes and helps to set technology direction for the News Revenue Hub.
 Daniel joined the News Revenue Hub from the Texas Tribune where he served as Chief Technology and Security Officer.
 In previous roles he worked at Mutual Mobile, The University of Texas at Austin, Hewlett Packard Enterprise and PricewaterhouseCoopers.

 Vice President of Business Development

 Christina works to ensure the Hub reaches its partner and revenue goals.
 Prior to the Hub, Christina managed Voice of San Diego’s membership program.
 She has a background in mission driven event planning and spent four years planning high-level donor cultivation events for art museums.